 1 (19) To issue and enforce such rules, regulations, and orders as may be necessary to 2 carry out the duties assigned to the director and the department by any provision of law; and to 3 conduct such investigations and hearings and to issue, suspend, and revoke such licenses as may 4 be necessary to enforce those rules, regulations, and orders.
-5 Notwithstanding the provisions of section 42-35-9 to the contrary, no informal 6 disposition of a contested licensing matter shall occur where resolution substantially deviates 7 from the original application unless all interested parties shall be notified of said proposed 8 resolution and provided with opportunity to comment upon said resolution pursuant to applicable 9 law and any rules and regulations established by the director.
-10 (20) To enter, examine or survey at any reasonable time such places as the director 11 deems necessary to carry out his or her responsibilities under any provision of law subject to the 12 following provisions: 13 (i) For criminal investigations, the director shall, pursuant to chapter 5 of title 12, seek a 14 search warrant from an official of a court authorized to issue warrants, unless a search without a 15 warrant is otherwise allowed or provided by law; 16 (ii) (A) All administrative inspections shall be conducted pursuant to administrative 17 guidelines promulgated by the department in accordance with chapter 35 of title 42.
-18 (B) A warrant shall not be required for administrative inspections if conducted under the 19 following circumstances, in accordance with the applicable constitutional standards: 20 (I) For closely regulated industries; 21 (II) In situations involving open fields or conditions that are in plain view; 22 (III) In emergency situations; 23 (IV) In situations presenting an imminent threat to the environment or public health, 24 safety or welfare; 25 (V) If the owner, operator, or agent in charge of the facility, property, site or location 26 consents; or 27 (VI) In other situations in which a warrant is not constitutionally required.
-28 (C) Whenever it shall be constitutionally or otherwise required by law, or whenever the 29 director in his or her discretion deems it advisable, an administrative search warrant, or its 30 functional equivalent, may be obtained by the director from a neutral magistrate for the purpose 31 of conducting an administrative inspection.
-The warrant shall be issued in accordance with the 32 applicable constitutional standards for the issuance of administrative search warrants.
-The 33 administrative standard of probable cause, not the criminal standard of probable cause, shall 34 apply to applications for administrative search warrants.
+Any license suspended under such 5 rules, regulations, and/or orders shall be deemed terminated and revoked if the conditions that led 6 to the suspension are not corrected to the satisfaction of the director within two (2) years.
+7 Notwithstanding the provisions of § 42-35-9 to the contrary, no informal disposition of a 8 contested licensing matter shall occur where resolution substantially deviates from the original 9 application unless all interested parties shall be notified of said proposed resolution and provided 10 with opportunity to comment upon said resolution pursuant to applicable law and any rules and 11 regulations established by the director.
+12 (20) To enter, examine or survey at any reasonable time such places as the director 13 deems necessary to carry out his or her responsibilities under any provision of law subject to the 14 following provisions: 15 (i) For criminal investigations, the director shall, pursuant to chapter 5 of title 12, seek a 16 search warrant from an official of a court authorized to issue warrants, unless a search without a 17 warrant is otherwise allowed or provided by law; 18 (ii) (A) All administrative inspections shall be conducted pursuant to administrative 19 guidelines promulgated by the department in accordance with chapter 35 of title 42.
+20 (B) A warrant shall not be required for administrative inspections if conducted under the 21 following circumstances, in accordance with the applicable constitutional standards: 22 (I) For closely regulated industries; 23 (II) In situations involving open fields or conditions that are in plain view; 24 (III) In emergency situations; 25 (IV) In situations presenting an imminent threat to the environment or public health, 26 safety or welfare; 27 (V) If the owner, operator, or agent in charge of the facility, property, site or location 28 consents; or 29 (VI) In other situations in which a warrant is not constitutionally required.
+30 (C) Whenever it shall be constitutionally or otherwise required by law, or whenever the 31 director in his or her discretion deems it advisable, an administrative search warrant, or its 32 functional equivalent, may be obtained by the director from a neutral magistrate for the purpose 33 of conducting an administrative inspection.
+The warrant shall be issued in accordance with the 34 applicable constitutional standards for the issuance of administrative search warrants.
+The administrative standard of probable cause, not the criminal standard of probable cause, shall apply to applications for administrative search warrants.